Understanding the way to get chalk paint off of wood can help you eliminate excess or thick layers of paint or even paint splatters.

 If the power sander can’t get to the paint in the crevices, it’s okay; just try to sand off as much as possible.

-7. Use a handheld sander to scrape any stubborn paint from the wood.
-You could also use a scrubber or wire brush with soapy water to the same effect.
+Step 7.
+Use a handheld sander to scrape any stubborn paint from the wood.
+You could also use a scrubber or wire brush with soapy water for the same effect.

 Sanding will expose you to a lot of dust.
 You should: